karlhulme/dsengi/README.md

   parameters) is written to the document when it is changed or created.
 When a repeat instruction is issued the presence of the digest will prevent it being applied again.
 The engine will treat these as successful mutations.
-When creating or mutation multiple documents using identical parameters as part of a single operation you must also provide a sequence number or the 2nd update onwards will be ignored.
+When creating or mutating multiple documents using identical parameters as part of a single operation you must also provide a sequence number or the 2nd update onwards will be ignored.
-- DELETE instructions can all be repeated because the end result is the same.
+- DELETE instructions can be repeated because the end result is the same.
 A digest is not written to the file for this.

 ### Change records